-Mona Hassan is Assistant Professor of Islamic Studies & History in the departments of Religious Studies and History and the program of International Comparative Studies at Duke University.
+Mona Hassan is Associate Professor of Islamic Studies & History at Duke University in the departments of History and Religious Studies and the program of International Comparative Studies.
 She obtained her Ph.D. from Princeton University and specializes in global Islamic history.
-Hassan’s research and publications analyze the intersections of religion, culture, gender, and politics.
-Her first book Longing for the Lost Caliphate: A Transregional History (Princeton University Press, 2016) examines Muslim engagement and entanglement with the notion of an Islamic caliphate following its loss in the thirteenth and twentieth centuries.
-Her second book project on female Muslim jurists explores the shifting contours of women’s Islamic legal scholarship from the emergence of the Muslim community in the seventh century to the secular interventions of modern nation-states in the present.
-Some of her recent articles in this vein reinterpret how the history of Turkish secularism continues to affect the spatial mapping and contestation of gendered religious domains in the modern Republic of Turkey.
+Dr. Hassan’s research and publications analyze the intersections of religion, culture, gender, and politics.
+Her first book Longing for the Lost Caliphate: A Transregional History (Princeton University Press, 2017) received the American Academy of Religion's 2017 Award for Excellence in the Study of Religion in the category of Historical Studies.
+It examines Muslim engagement with the notion of an Islamic caliphate following its loss in the thirteenth and twentieth centuries and explores how poignant memories of the lost caliphate have percolated through Muslim culture, law, and politics across Afro-Eurasia.
+She has also researched and published on the shifting contours of women’s Islamic legal scholarship from the emergence of the Muslim community in the seventh century to the secular interventions of modern nation-states in the present.
+Some of her articles in this vein reinterpret how the history of Turkish secularism continues to affect the spatial mapping and contestation of gendered religious domains in the modern Republic of Turkey.

-Hassan, M. "Reshaping Religious Authority in Contemporary Turkey: State-Sponsored Female Preacher.”
-Women, Leadership and Mosques: Changes in Contemporary Islamic Authority.
-Ed.
-M Bano and H Kalmbach.
-Brill, 2012.
-85–103.
+Hassan, Mona.
+“Reshaping Religious Authority in Contemporary Turkey: State-Sponsored Female Preacher.”
+Women, Leadership and Mosques: Changes in Contemporary Islamic Authority, edited by Masooda Bano and Hilary Kalmbach, Brill, 2012, pp. 85–103.

-Hassan, M. "Modern Interpretations and Misinterpretations of a Medieval Scholar: Apprehending the Political Thought of Ibn Taymiyyah.”
-Ibn Taymiyyah and His Times.
-Ed.
-S Ahmed and Y Rapoport.
-Oxford University Press, 2010.
-338–66.
+Hassan, Mona.
+“Modern Interpretations and Misinterpretations of a Medieval Scholar: Apprehending the Political Thought of Ibn Taymiyyah.”
+Ibn Taymiyyah and His Times, edited by Shahab Ahmed and Yossef Rapoport, Oxford University Press, 2010, pp. 338–66.

-Hassan, M. "Türkische Predigerin (vaize) erteilt eine Fatwa im Istanbuler Muftiamt.”
-Religionsrecht: Eine Einführung in das jüdische, christliche und islamische Recht.
-Ed.
-D Bollag, PB Bouzar, RPD Mortanges, and C Tappenbeck.
-Schultthess Verlag, 2010.
-306–306.
+Hassan, Mona.
+“Türkische Predigerin (vaize) erteilt eine Fatwa im Istanbuler Muftiamt.”
+Religionsrecht: Eine Einführung in Das Jüdische, Christliche Und Islamische Recht, edited by David Bollag et al., Schultthess Verlag, 2010, pp. 306–306.

 Hassan, M. “Women at the Intersection of Turkish Politics, Religion, and Education: The Unexpected Path to Becoming a State-Sponsored Female Preacher.”
-Comparative Islamic Studies 5 (2011): 111-130.
+Comparative Islamic Studies, vol. 5, 2011, pp. 111–30.